How a new generation of war profiteers are driving American politics in the 21st Century

 Musk launched his drive to purchase Twitter in 2022, eventually purchasing the social media giant for $44 billion in partnership with Saudi prince Al Waleed bin Talal Al Saud, venture capital funds Andreessen Horowitz and Sequoia Capital, and Oracle founder Larry Elison.

-It almost need not be said that since Musk’s takeover of Twitter, the platform has become both a cesspool of racist and extremist content as well as a key organizing ground for the global far right.
+Indeed, since purchasing Twitter, Musk has taken the leading role in the rise of the digital new right.
+Since Musk’s takeover of Twitter, the platform has become both a cesspool of racist and extremist content as well as a key organizing ground for the global far right.
 The impact of Twitter was especially evident in the UK riots of July and August 2024, where far-right mobs rioted in Muslim neighborhoods in response to false stories spread online about Muslim involvement in the stabbing of three children.

 The result of Musk’s purchase is political conditions which support globalist-critical perspectives, anti-liberal right wing forces, pull working class people towards the right on the basis of racism, xenophobia, anti-trans, conspiracy, etc